When I Consider How My Light is Spent (On His Blindness)

 When I consider how my light is spent, (line 1)

 The speaker's guilty thoughts start with consideration of his blindness.
 You get the feeling that he has had these thoughts before, and maybe even often.
 Does he blame himself for his lack of "light"?

 How does he know how many days he has left?
 Isn't it presumptuous of him to say how long he "should" live?
 If you're a Christian like Milton, then God decides how long you live.
 Clearly, he is looking for some kind of meaning in or justification of his blindness.

-My true account, lest he returning chide; (lines 5-6)
+and present My true account, lest he returning chide; (lines 5-6)